mido/mido/docs/message_types.rst

     mido.new('sysex', data=range(10))
     mido.new('sysex', data=(i for i in range(10) if i % 2 == 0))

-For details about the binary encoding of MIDI message, see http://www.midi.org/techspecs/midimessages.php
+For details about the binary encoding of MIDI message, see:

+http://www.midi.org/techspecs/midimessages.php